 In the ensuing 12 months, the Company anticipates reporting the full outcomes of its completed Phase 1 study of IkT-148009 in older and elderly healthy subjects, completing the ongoing chronic toxicology studies in rats and monkeys for IkT-148009 to enable chronic drug administration in Parkinson's patients, completing a Phase 1b extension study of IkT-148009 in Parkinson's patients and initiating its Phase 2 efficacy study in Parkinson's patients.
-Advancement of IkT-148009 into Phase 1b was approved by the FDA July 22, 2021; advancement to proceed with the Phase 2 programs with IkT-148009 is subject to agreement on the protocol to be proposed for these trials.
-We further intend to advance IkT-001Pro through clinical development, possibly completing clinical development in 2022.
+Advancement of IkT-148009 into Phase 1b was approved by the FDA July 22, 2021; advancement to proceed with the Phase 2 programs with IkT-148009 is subject to agreement on the protocol to be proposed for these trials in 4Q21.
+We further anticipate initiating the Phase 2a clinical study in MSA, subject to a successful model study outcome.
+Finally, we intend to advance IkT-001Pro through IND filing and initiate clinical development, possibly completing clinical development in 2022.